anhnguyendepocen/IPSA_USP_EADA_2018/Labs/stata_lab_13.md

 summarize diff
 ```

-It looks like that our is statement is wrong, because the MEAN OF THE  DIFFERENCE seems to be different from zero.
+It looks like our is statement is wrong, because the MEAN OF THE DIFFERENCE seems to be different from zero.

 Before you move on, it is crucial that you understand that these two problems are different.
 In the first one, we separete one variable into two groups by
 using a group variable.
 In the second one, we compare two variables.

 Don't move forward if you didn't get the difference.
 Ask for help.

-To perform both test is quite easy.
+To perform both tests is quite easy.
 To test if DIFFERENCE OF MEANS is zero  we use the "ttest" command with the option by:

 ```
 ttest api13, by(fm)